bvaughn123/test_stuff/README.md

 1. Utilizing ST stig kickstart files is possible but not implemented.
 Changes  **still needing** implementation are the partitioning and disk allocation during the installation.
 1. For testing the ISO was staged on the VM manually.
 1. Utilization of the nested virtualization in the [test and build](https://github.com/bvaughn123/test_stuff) uses libvirt and **not** ESXi Builder or Provider, ***may*** be useful for doing quick dev stuff.
 1. An additional parameter needs to be accounted for in the custom vagrant ansible file to account for the confirmation to destroy a built vm.
-Currently passing in a 'echo "y" | vagrant destroy', however likely a switch to quiet prompt.
+Currently passing in a `'echo "y" | vagrant destroy'`, however likely a switch to quiet prompt.
 1. [ **Screenshot.py** ](ansible/files/screenshots.py) works and can be used to provide a "proof.txt" style of confirmation of task execution.
   - There may already be a functional vagrant plugin already that meets the intent.
 (Vagrant-camera did not work)
   - If a working plugin exists...implementation via an ansible shell/command task is feasible.